m-wojnar/reinforced-lib/docs/source/custom_loggers.rst

         self._columns_values[self.source_to_name(source)] = f"\"{json.dumps(value)}\""
         self._save()

-These are very simple methods that logs scalars and values of other types.
-The ``log_scalar`` function just takes raw scalar and saves it with protected method ``_save`` of the ``CsvLogger``.
+These are very simple methods that log scalars and values of other types.
+The ``log_scalar`` function just takes the raw scalar and saves it with a protected method ``_save`` of ``CsvLogger``.
 Similarly, the ``log_other`` function converts a given value to the JSON format and then calls ``_save``.
-Note that both methods use ``source_to_name`` of the ``BaseLogger`` that converts source to the string.
-If the source is a string (just a name of an observation, state or metric), the method returns that string.
-Otherwise if the source is a tuple ``(str, SourceType)``, the function returns string ``"[name]-[source type name]"``.
+Note that both methods use the ``source_to_name`` method of ``BaseLogger`` that converts that source to a string.
+If the source is a string (just a name of an observation, state, or metric), the method returns that string.
+Otherwise, if the source is a tuple ``(str, SourceType)``, the function returns string ``"[name]-[source type name]"``.

-If the logger is not able to log a value of some type (for example it could be hard to plot a dictionary or a custom object), we do not have to implement corresponding ``log_*`` method.
+If the logger is not able to log a value of some type (for example, it could be hard to plot a dictionary or a custom object), we do not have to implement the corresponding ``log_*`` method.
 If the user will try to log a value of that type with this logger, it will raise the ``UnsupportedLogTypeError`` :ref:`exception <Exceptions>`.

 Template logger
 ---------------

 Here is the above code in one piece.
-You can copy-paste it and use as an inspiration to create your own logger.
+You can copy-paste it and use it as an inspiration to create your own logger.
-Full source code of the ``CsvLogger`` can be found `here <https://github.com/m-wojnar/reinforced-lib/blob/main/reinforced_lib/logs/csv_logger.py>`_.
+The full source code of the ``CsvLogger`` can be found `here <https://github.com/m-wojnar/reinforced-lib/blob/main/reinforced_lib/logs/csv_logger.py>`_.

 .. code-block:: python